jonmartin721/devwatch-github/README.md

 - **No Third Parties** - Zero external servers or analytics services
 - **Minimal Permissions** - Token used exclusively for fetching repository activity
 - **Open Source** - Review the entire codebase, raise issues, or submit fixes

+## Data Storage

+The extension stores up to **2000 activity items** locally in Chrome storage.
+This limit ensures the extension stays performant while providing plenty of history.

+### Feed Management
+You can optionally configure automatic expiry of old items:
+- **Auto-removal**: Enable time-based expiry to automatically remove items older than a specified time
+- **Configurable Duration**: Set expiry time from 1 to 168 hours (1 week)
+- **Applies to All Items**: When enabled, both feed and archived items older than the threshold are removed
+- **Manual Control**: Clear archive manually anytime with the "Clear Archive" button

+Items are automatically removed when they exceed the 2000 item limit (keeping the most recent) or when they're older than your configured expiry time (if enabled).

 ## Rate Limiting